Thriftpy/thriftpy/docs/index.rst

   (Currently only binary protocol & buffered transport were implemented.)

-- Can import thrift file as normal py modules.
-The sdk code is generated on the fly.
+- Can directly load thrift file as module, the sdk code will be generated on the fly.

+  For example, ``pingpong = thriftpy.load("pingpong.thrift")`` will load 'pingpong.thrift' as 'pingpong' module.

-  For example, ``import pingpong_thrift`` will import the 'pingpong.thrift' file as module
+  Or, when import hook enabled, directly use ``import pingpong_thrift`` to import the 'pingpong.thrift' file as module.

 - Pure python, standalone implemention.
 No longer need to compile & install the 'thrift' package.
 All you need is python and thrift file.